-- " Enable access to the 90% top up for businesses that are impacted by limitations on mass gatherings and travel restrictions, and include businesses that have provided essential services but have not closed. - An extension and enhancement of the CERS program for hard hit businesses, including deeper support for medium-sized businesses.
+Enable access to the 90% top up for businesses that are impacted by limitations on mass gatherings and travel restrictions, and include businesses that have provided essential services but have not closed.

 The extension of the current subsidy rates and top up will provide relief for many tourism businesses.